ossf/security-insights-spec/CONTRIBUTING.md

-Thank you for your interest in contributing to [Project Name].
-We welcome contributions to our specification document.
+Thank you for your interest in contributing to the Security Insights Specification!

 ## How to Contribute